andykorth/GGJ-2025/README.md

 ### Gameplay

 * "Exploration" as a mechanic to get a planet site.
+  * Might also find the item to start a research collab.
 * Construction of a production building on the planet site.
 * Ship construction at different levels for better exploration ships.
 * Exchange Station is where bids and asks are placed.